Q: What is skin complexion? What are the factors that cause skin complexion? How should I deal with it?

 Use of Commercial Skin Brighteners

 If you are after quicker results, you may want to try commercial skin brighteners.
-These are usually in form of creams.
+These are usually in the form of creams.
 You just need to buy the right one and then apply as directed.
 It is important that you buy a brightener that will not cause more harm than good to your skin.
-Avoid skin brighteners that use dangerous ingredients such as mercury, hydroquinone and steroids.
-Instead, go for ones that make use of natural plant based ingredients; they are safer.
+Avoid skin brighteners that use dangerous ingredients such as mercury, hydroquinone, and steroids.
+Instead, go for ones that make use of natural plant-based ingredients; they are safer.
+Everyone wants fair and smooth skin but skin complexion may vary from one to another, but there are many skin whitening cream available you might try MEDliten; which works to overcome the darkness of the skin.